 You can opt for toys that are made of rubber as opposed to plastic, which will help.
 (KONG dog toys are excellent.)

 5. Stop Sunburn With Sunblock

-All too many dog owners have no idea that their canine companions can get sunburn on their noses.
-Think about it; if you were out in the sun a lot, you would be burned up too.
+All too many people have no idea that their dogs can get sunburn on their noses.
+Think about it: If you were out in the sun a lot, you would be burned up too.
 You need to protect your pet from UV damage as well as potentially getting skin cancer.